WhatisRT/tenkei/README.md

 Tenkei functions can accept function pointers (but the type of these function pointers must not contain type variables for the time being, see issue #2).
 These are passed around just like regular pointers.
 These functions must have the same (C) signature as other tenkei functions.
 Note: there is currently no mechanism to pass the correct free function required with function pointers.

 ## Next version of the specification
-* Decide how to implement the primitives unit and codepoint_unicode
+* Decide how to implement the primitives unit
-* Add primitives: bigint? bytestring?
 * Make arguments of the tenkei functions constant
 * Tenkei functions should return int instead of void, to communicate basic errors
 * Add a way of passing free functions together with function pointers
 * Function pointers with type variables
+* Bytestring type: use pointer and length instead of cbor serialization